Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    :align: center

-If you have a connection to the Internet (trough the Ethernet Extension or a USB WIFI dongle), the date and time are automatically set by NTP.
+If you have a connection to the Internet (trough the Ethernet Extension or a USB WiFi dongle), the date and time are automatically set by NTP.
 You only have to configure the timezone, which is saved even if the RED Brick is powered down.